gosu-lang/old-gosu-repo/gosu/src/main/text/README.txt

 The latest Gosu language documentation is at: http://www.gosu-lang.org/

-You can browse the latest documentation on the web site.
-To use the documentation locally, download the latest Gosu software, which includes the documentation.
+You can browse the latest documentation or download a pdf copy of it on the web site.

 Enjoy!